 Join The Future: Bleep Techno and the Birth of British Bass Music is a critically acclaimed book by journalist and author Matt Anniss, originally published in 2019.
-Named by Rolling Stone UK as one of the best books on British music culture, It is available to purchase now direct from the publisher, Velocity Press, and can also be found in book shops and selected record stores worldwide.
+Named by Rolling Stone UK as one of the best books on British music culture, It is available to purchase now direct from the publisher, Velocity Press.
+It can also be found in book shops and selected record stores worldwide.
 An updated and expanded second edition of the book, featuring a new afterword chapter, additional analysis and updated chapters, was published in early 2023.

 A mixture of social, cultural, musical and oral history based on five years of research and hundreds of interviews, Join The Future tells the previously hidden history of ‘bleep’ for the first time.
-It brings forth the untold stories of bleep’s Yorkshire pioneers and those that came in their wake, moving from electro all-dayers and dub soundsystem clashes of the mid-1980s to the birth of hardcore and jungle in London and the South East.
+It brings forth the untold stories of bleep’s pioneers and those who came in their wake, moving from mid-80s electro all-dayers and reggae soundsystem clashes in the North and Midlands, to the birth of breakbeat hardcore and jungle in London and the South East in the early ’90s.

 Along the way, you’ll find first-hand accounts of key clubs and raves, biographies of forgotten and overlooked production pioneers, stories of bleep outposts in Canada and the United States, and the inside story of the early years of one of electronic music’s most iconic labels, Warp Records.

 Now expanded to include more interviews, analysis and a brand-new afterword, Join The Future is one of the most revealing and significant books on dance music in years.

 Includes a personal foreword by Optimo Music’s JD Twitch, an exhaustive index, hundreds of footnotes and an extensive chapter-by-chapter recommended listening list (the Bleepography), featuring details of scores of essential, rare and previously overlooked records.

 Reviews and Quotes